microsoft/genaiops-promptflow-template/docs/github_workflows_how_to_setup.md

 Kubernetes deployments have additional properties - `COMPUTE_NAME`, `DEPLOYMENT_VM_SIZE`, `CPU_ALLOCATION` and `MEMORY_ALLOCATION` related to infrastructure and resource requirements.
 These should also be updates with your values before executing Kubernetes based deployments.

-Azure Web APP deployments do not have similar properties as that of Kubernetes and Azure ML compute.
+Azure Web App deployments do not have similar properties as that of Kubernetes and Azure ML compute.
 For Azure Web App, following properties should be updated.

 - `ENV_NAME`: This indicates the environment name, referring to the "development" or "production" or any other environment where the prompt will be deployed and used in real-world scenarios.
 - `TEST_FILE_PATH`: The value represents the file path containing sample input used for testing the deployed model.